Geometry and analysis of contact instantons and entanglement of Legendrian links I: Abstract

 \section{Abstract}

-We introduce the class of \emph{tame contact manifolds} $(M,\lambda)$, which includes compact ones but not necessarily compact, and establish uniform a priori $C^0$-estimates for the nonlinear elliptic boundary value problem of Hamiltonian-perturbed contact instantons with the Legendrian boundary condition introduced in \cite{oh:contacton-Legendrian-bdy}.
-We study the problem of estimating the untangling energy of one Legendrian submanifold from the Reeb flow trace of another, and formulate a particularly designed parameterized moduli space for the study of the problem.
-We establish the Gromov-Floer-Hofer type convergence result for Hamiltonian-perturbed contact instantons of finite energy and construct its compactification of the moduli space, first by defining the correct energy and then by proving a uniform a priori energy bounds in terms of the oscillation of the relevant contact Hamiltonian.
-Using this, we prove that the \emph{self Reeb-untangling energy} of a compact Legendrian submanifold $R$ in any tame contact manifold $(M,\lambda)$ is greater than that of the period gap $T_\lambda(M,R)$ of the Reeb chords of $R$.
-Then applying the operation of the \emph{Legendrianization} of contactomorphisms we prove a conjecture of Sandon and Shelukhin: there exists a translated point for any contactomorphism isotopic to the identity whose oscillation norm is smaller than the period gap of the contact manifold $(M,\lambda)$, and at least $\dim H_*(M,\Z_2)$ translated points if the contactomorphism is nondegenerate in addition.
+The purposes of the present paper are two-fold.
+Firstly we further develop the interplay between the contact Hamiltonian geometry and the geometric analysis of the new analytical machinery of Hamiltonian-perturbed contact instantons with the Legendrian boundary condition in the study of contact dynamics and topology.
+We introduce the class of \emph{tame contact manifolds} $(M,\lambda)$, which includes compact ones but not necessarily compact, and establish uniform a priori $C^0$-estimates for the contact instantons.
+Then we study the problem of estimating the Reeb-untangling energy of one Legendrian submanifold from another, and formulate a particularly designed parameterized moduli space for the study of the problem.
+We establish the Gromov-Floer-Hofer type convergence results of contact instantons of finite energy and construct its compactification of the moduli space.
+We do this first by defining the correct energy and then by carrying out bubbling-off analysis and proving uniform a priori energy bounds in terms of the specific \emph{curvature-free family} of contact Hamiltonians.
+Secondly, as an application of this geometry and analysis of contact instantons, we prove that the \emph{self Reeb-untangling energy} of a compact Legendrian submanifold $R$ in any tame contact manifold $(M,\lambda)$ is greater than that of the period gap $T_\lambda(M,R)$ of the Reeb chords of $R$.
+This is an optimal result in general.
+In a sequel \cite{oh:shelukhin-conjecture}, we also prove Shelukhin's conjecture specializing to the Legendrianization of contactomorphisms of closed coorientable contact manifold $(Q,\xi)$ and utilizing its $\Z_2$-symmetry as the fixed point set of anti-contact involution to overcome the \emph{nontameness} of contact product $M = Q \times Q \times \R$.

 \keywords{Legendrian links, contact instantons, tame contact manifolds, Reeb chords, translated points of contactomorphism, Reeb-untangling energy} \subjclass[2010]{Primary 53D42; Secondary 58J32}